AAlhendi1707/countToFPKM/README.md

 Convert counts to Fragments Per Kilobase of transcript per Million mapped reads (FPKM).

 ## Overview
-This package provides an easy to use function to convert the read count matrix into FPKM matrix; following the equation
+This package provides an easy to use function to convert the read count matrix into FPKM matrix:
-![enter image description here][1]
+- `countToFPKM()`

-The `countToFPKM()` function requires three inputs to return FPKM as numeric matrix normalized by library size and feature length:
+This function requires three inputs to return FPKM as numeric matrix normalized by library size and feature length:

  - `counts` A numeric matrix of raw feature counts.
  - `featureLength` A    numeric vector with feature lengths that can be